danielegarciav/data-transfer-object/readme.md

 Note that when using TypeScript with `"strict": true`, you must use non-null assertions (`!:`) when declaring class properties.
 Also, `experimentalDecorators` and `emitDecoratorMetadata` must be set to `true` in your `tsconfig.json`.

+## Documentation

+The most up-to-date documentation is automatically generated from code and available at https://danielegarciav.github.io/data-transfer-object/.

 ```typescript
 // input-dtos.ts